 Can solar diverters heat hot water?

-Yes, one of the main reasons why homeowners install a solar diverter is to do exactly that – divert electricity from their solar panels that would have otherwise been fed back into the grid for a rebate.
-And with solar feed-in tariffs declining in recent years, solar diverters can be a cost-effective way to save on utility bills.
+Yes, one of the main reasons homeowners install a solar diverter is to use excess solar energy to power their hot water systems, rather than feeding it back into the grid for a rebate.
+So if you’re not happy with your solar feed-in tariff, a solar diverter can be a cost-effective way to save on utility bills.

 Not only are these intuitive little devices an efficient way to heat hot water, but they are generally fairly affordable, making them ideal for any home looking to cut costs while still living comfortably.

-The way a solar diverter works is pretty straightforward.
-When sunlight hits your photovoltaic (PV) panels, electricity is generated that can either be used in your home or sent back to the grid, usually for a small rebate on your bill, known as a feed-in tariff.
-With a solar diverter installed, any excess electricity will be diverted away from the grid and into an immersion heater in your hot water cylinder instead.
+When sunlight hits your photovoltaic (PV) panels, the electricity generated can either be used in your home or sent back to the grid, usually for a small rebate on your bill.
+With a solar diverter, any excess electricity will instead be diverted from the grid and into an immersion heater in your hot water cylinder to provide hot water to your home.

-This heated water then circulates throughout your home and can be used for washing dishes or taking showers – all powered by free energy from the sun.
-When there isn’t enough sunlight for your PV panels to generate enough electricity for both powering appliances in your house and heating up hot water, no problem!
+When there isn’t enough sunlight for your PV panels to generate electricity for both powering appliances in your house and heating up hot water, no problem!
 The solar diverter will detect this lack of energy production and switch off automatically so that it doesn’t draw power from elsewhere.

 The main advantage of using a solar hot water diverter is that it can help you reduce energy costs by taking advantage of excess power that would otherwise be sent back to the grid.
-Additionally, these devices are relatively easy to install and usually don’t require much maintenance.
-Finally, they can provide reliable hot water heating for your home all year round without needing additional grid electricity.
+These devices are relatively easy to install, don’t require much maintenance and can provide reliable hot water heating without needing additional grid electricity.

 Pros | Cons |